 I would hate for someone to think they aren’t practicing intuitive eating if they want a more nutrient-dense option, like a salad.
 That’s not going against IE principles.
 Because sometimes you do want lots of greens and fiber.

 I’m being careful of labeling the salad as the “healthier” option, because that’s not always the case.
+In fact, it’s more like the Wellness Diet thinking.

 Intuitive Eating is Not Striving for Perfection